Stage I Endometrial Cancer

 Selected pelvic lymph nodes may be removed.
 If they are negative, no postoperative treatment is indicated.
 Postoperative treatment with a vaginal cylinder is advocated by some clinicians.

-The PORTEC-2 trial randomly assigned patients with stage I endometrial cancer who did not undergo lymph node dissection to undergo vaginal brachytherapy (VBT) or external-beam radiation therapy (EBRT), with prevention of vaginal recurrence as the primary outcome.
+The PORTEC-2 (NCT00411138) trial randomly assigned patients with stage I endometrial cancer who did not undergo lymph node dissection to undergo vaginal brachytherapy (VBT) or external-beam radiation therapy (EBRT), with prevention of vaginal recurrence as the primary outcome.
 At 5 years, there was no difference in the rates of vaginal recurrence, locoregional recurrence, progression-free survival or overall survival (OS) (84.8% [95% confidence interval—CI—, 79.3–90.3] vs. 79.6% [95% CI, 71.2–88.0] for VBT and EBRT, respectively; P = .57).
-There were significantly fewer gastrointestinal toxic effects in the VBT group, making VBT the preferred option for adjuvant treatment of patients with stage I disease.[Level of evidence: 1iA]
+There were significantly fewer gastrointestinal toxic effects and significantly improved quality of life in the VBT group, making VBT the preferred option for adjuvant treatment of patients with stage I disease.[18,19][Level of evidence: 1iA]

 Several randomized trials have compared total laparoscopic hysterectomy (TLH) with the standard open procedure, total abdominal hysterectomy (TAH), for patients with early-stage endometrial cancer.
-Thus far, these reports have been limited to the feasibility of the procedure and quality of life.
-Feasibility of the laparoscopic approach has been confirmed, although TLH is associated with a longer operative time.[13-15] TLH had an improved [13,14] or similar adverse event profile and a shorter hospital stay [13-15] when compared with TAH.
-TLH was associated with less pain and quicker resumption of daily activities,[15,16] although one study found that most of the gains in quality of life favoring laparoscopy at the 6-week postsurgical period were no longer significant at 6 months.[15,16] Questions remain regarding the efficacy of TLH compared with TAH for endometrial cancer and are awaiting the reports of disease-free survival and OS from these phase III studies.
+Feasibility of the laparoscopic approach has been confirmed, although TLH is associated with a longer operative time.[22-24] TLH had an improved [22,23] or similar adverse event profile and a shorter hospital stay [22-24] when compared with TAH.
+TLH was associated with less pain and quicker resumption of daily activities,[24,25] although one study found that most of the gains in quality of life favoring laparoscopy at the 6-week postsurgical period were no longer significant at 6 months.[24,25]

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage I endometrial carcinoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.